Apple Cider Vinegar for treating acne

 Several factors come together to provoke acne: thickening of the skin (which is known as hyperkeratosis) and an increase in sebum production by pores, causing seborrhea (higher output of the oily secretion of the sebaceous glands, whose ducts open into the hair follicles of the skin).

-These secretions cause inflammation and create an environment favorable for the proliferation of acne-causing bacteria: Propionibacterium acnes (P. acnes for short).
+These secretions cause inflammation and create an environment favorable for the proliferation of acne-causing bacteria: Cutibacterium acnes (C. acnes for short).

-Propionibacterium acnes is a rod-shaped Gram-positive and anaerobic bacterium so it thrives in environments without oxygen, like plugged pores.
-But it is also aerotolerant and can live in aerated environments too.
+C. acnes is a rod-shaped Gram-positive and anaerobic bacterium so it thrives in environments without oxygen, like plugged pores.
+But it is also aerotolerant and can live in aerated environments too!

 Diet, environment, sedentary lifestyle, genetic predisposition, hormonal, and psychological disorders are all invoked as contributing factors to the appearance of acne.